 We all know the kind of guy I’m talking about.
 The one who looks like he’s borrowed his clothes from his dad.
 Or the one who looks like his shrunk in the wash.
 Because after all it’s not just bigger guys that have this problem, even thin guys can suffer from ‘paint on’ jeans syndrome.

 But how can you tell if your clothes don’t fit you right?
-Well, hopefully in extreme cases you’ll know when it looks like you’re wearing a tent.
-However, here are a few quick pointers on what to look for in some of your clothes: –
+Here are a few quick pointers on what to look for in some of your clothes:

 - Shirts – stretch marks around the buttons or the chest, billowing of fabrics around your sides and waist (it should be a straight line from your armpit downwards), cuffs should end at the dip in your wrist where your thumb begins.